 PhD student in programming languages

-The TU Delft Department of Software Technology has two open positions for a PhD student in Programming Languages.
+The TU Delft Department of Software Technology has a open position for a PhD student in Programming Languages.

 The starting date for the position could be as soon as October 1, 2019.

 The PL group in TU Delft is pursuing a broad research programme on tools, techniques, and principles of programming and programming languages, and on the development of a language workbench for declarative and safe-by-construction language definitions.

 We are looking for PhD students to work with Casper Bach Poulsen and the Spoofax team at TU Delft on safe-by-construction language definitions, and techniques and tools for language engineering in general.
 Possible topics include:

 Making safe-by-construction language definitions (see, e.g., this paper) modular and composable

 Deriving symbolic executors from, and automatic test frameworks for, definitional interpreters (see, e.g., this paper)